seanox/xml-micro-exchange-php/README.md

 Compared to a JSON storage, this datasource supports dynamic and partial access, data transformation and a volatile short-term storage.

+__Why all this?__

+Static web applications on different clients want to communicate with each other, e.g. for games, chats and collaboration.

+Smart sensors want to share their data and smart devices want to access this data and also exchange data with each other.

+Clients can establish dynamically volatile networks.

+__In this communication are all participants.__
+__No one is server or master, all are equal and no one has to know the other.__
+__All meet without obligation.__

 # Features
 TODO: